 Case Tester: P. Valerino (NASA Marshall)

-The NESC Interoperability Tool is an application that allows users to use a NAIF SPK trajectory file, read in MONTE software for mission or navigation analysis, and then visualize resulting trajectory in graphics tool, i.e. Copernicus (Ref 1).
-The Interoperability Tool creates a unique opportunity to utilize any SPK trajectory file given limited knowledge of maneuver size and locations to perform further mission design and/or navigation analysis within the GMAT or MONTE software suites.
+The Monte-Copernicus interface has been developed as part of the NESC Flight Mechanics Analysis Tools Interoperability and Component Sharing project (TI-18-01313).
+This interface is an application that allows users to use a NAIF SPK trajectory file, read in MONTE software for mission or navigation analysis, and then visualize resulting trajectory in graphics tool, i.e. Copernicus (Ref 1).
+The Interoperability Tool creates a unique opportunity to utilize any SPK trajectory file given limited knowledge of maneuver size and location to perform further mission design and/or navigation analysis within the GMAT, Copernicus, or MONTE software suites.
 The following section describes the test objectives, configuration and activities that were performed as part of the testing of the NESC Interoperability Tool.

-Test Objective: The purpose of testing the MONTE-Copernicus interface was to execute python scripts bsp2cosmic.py and bsp2visualCop.py on a different operating system and environment other than what was used by the tool developer.
+Test Objective: The purpose of testing the MONTE-Copernicus interface was to execute python scripts bsp2cosmic.py and bsp2visualCop.py, some of the main applications of the interface, on a different operating system and environment other than what was used by the tool developer.
 Successful test criteria included the ability to execute tool with no errors (or minor platform configuration updates).

 In-Scope: The functional tests performed that are in Scope of Testing include: